-• Describe integration plan with an understanding that the payload must be co-developed with the vehicle, be compatible with stresses placed on the vehicle, and integrate easily and simply.
+- Describe payload integration plan with an understanding that the payload must be co-developed with the vehicle, be compatible with stresses placed on the vehicle, and integrate easily and simply. - Describe the interfaces that are internal to the launch vehicle, such as between compartments and subsystems of the launch vehicle. - Describe the interfaces between the launch vehicle and the ground (mechanical, electrical, and/or wireless/transmitting). - Describe the interfaces between the launch vehicle and the ground launch system.